anupama-sinha/spring-boot-application/README.md

 * AOP is used(Aspect Oriented Programming)
 > Written once and injected at any place
 > Method is public
-> Method called from outside the class & not from same class as Proxy refrence(CGLIB Spring being called) is used in object
+> Method called from outside the class & not from same class as Proxy refrence(CGLIB Spring being called) is used in object once @EnableCache is used

 * AOP -> Injects code -> Proxy Object(Non invasive Spring as uses Annotation instead of extends/implements)
 * CacheAspectSupport AOP for Cache